 Administrative Duties

 The criteria for administrative duties described in section II.A.v. will be used for promotion reviews.
-Career instructional faculty will demonstrate evidence of excellence in development and maintenance of any additional administrative duties assigned to them beyond regular department service. [ Unit may elaborate here on administrative duties expectations that are consistent with performance review criteria in section II.A.v.]
+Career instructional faculty will demonstrate evidence of excellence in development and maintenance of any additional administrative duties assigned to them beyond regular department service.

-Is what is listed in ii.A.v sufficient?
-More elaboration needed?

 Diversity, Equity, and Inclusion

 Contributions to diversity, equity, and inclusion should be taken into account, as appropriate, in the categories above as applicable to the discipline and the job duties of the faculty member up for promotion.